Dani-j/Team2-Pycharm/docs/debug.md

 nav_order: 4
 ---

-# Debug your Python source code
+# Debug your Python application
 {: .no_toc }
 In this procedure, you will debug your first python application.
 To eliminate any potential bugs, programmers usually use debugging tools to find bugs in their project.
 By the end of this procedure, you will be able to debug your Python project.

 ## Pre-requisites
 Before debugging, make sure you have met the following requirements.
-* You have installed the Python interpreter
+* You have installed the Python interpreter.
 * You have opened an existing project or created a new project.

 ## Instructions